aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/pageinfo/_index.md

 Currently is applicable only to Gantt Chart views.

 **Returns:**
-[PageLegend](../../com.aspose.tasks/pagelegend) - an instance of the [PageLegend](../../com.aspose.tasks/pagelegend) class which specifies page legend.
+[PageLegend](../../com.aspose.tasks/pagelegend) - an instance of the [PageLegend](../../com.aspose.tasks/pagelegend) class which specifies rendering options of page legend.
 ### getMargins() {#getMargins--}
 ```
 public final PageMargins getMargins()